-Any participant in the AHRI standard process, or stakeholder or party participating in, interested in, or potentially affected by AHRI standards may appeal any action taken or not taken with regard to the AHRI standards activity.
-The burden of proof to show adverse effect shall be on the appellant.
+Any participant in the AHRI standard process or stakeholder potentially affected by AHRI standards may appeal any action taken or not taken with regard to the AHRI standards activity.
+The burden of proof to show an adverse effect shall be on the appellant.

-Appeals may only be made with regard to process including whether a technical issue was afforded due process; specific technical issues related to the content of AHRI standards or guidelines are resolved through the review, commenting, and approval process.
+Appeals may only be made with regard to procedural non-compliance including whether a technical issue was afforded due process.
+Technical issues related to the content of AHRI standards or guidelines are resolved through the review, commenting, and approval process.